valentinfrlch/ha-llmvision/README.md

 ### Manual Installation
 1. Download and copy the **gpt4vision** folder into your **custom_components** folder.
 2. Add integration in Home Assistant Settings/Devices & services
-3. Provide your API key or IP address and port of your LocalAI server
+3. Provide your API key or IP address and port of your self-hosted server

 ## Provider specific setup